Media portrayal of asexuality: Animated series

 Todd Chavez in Bojack Horseman is one of the most prominent examples of asexual characters in popular culture.
 Alastor in the mature adult animation, Hazbin Hotel, Peridot in Steven Universe, and SpongeBob SquarePants in SpongeBob SquarePants have also been confirmed as asexual.
 Hazbin Hotel series creator Vivienne Medrano confirmed him as asexual and aromantic.
 On her Twitter, storyboard artist Maya Petersen stated that Peridot is asexual and aromantic on her Twitter, even though she said her word is not "the ultimate authority" on the matter.
 This asexual identity was never expressed in the show directly.
 It is complicated by the fact that fans shipping Peridot with various other characters, specifically Lapis Lazuli and Amethyst, some reviewers even seeing Peridot and Lapis in a "close, loving relationship" in the past.
 In an interview with Stephen Hillenburg in 2002, he stated that SpongeBob, who was under speculation (2002) and later controversy (2005) because of claims that he and his best friend, Patrick were gay, is neither gay or straight but in fact is asexual.
 This was once again clarified in 2005, because of controversy about SpongeBob and Patrick's sexual orientations.
 Hillenburg also instructed that SpongeBob should never have a love interest or romantic relationship, since he is asexual (as all real-life sea sponges are) and too innocent for it.

 In 2020, Erica Mendez, a Mexican-American voice actress who has voiced in English dubs for Funimation, Bang Zoom! and Studiopolis, said she identified as asexual.
 In the eighth episode of The Case Files of Jeweler Richard, Shouko Tanimoto, reveals she is asexual and aromantic indirectly, confessing she has never felt romantic attraction.
 After being asked if she really wants to marry Homura, she says that she does not know what it means to like someone in a different way than her mom and dad, and adds that "...choosing not to fall in love and never understanding it in the first place aren't the same."
 Her asexual identity was never expressed in the show directly.

 In 2021, the character Lilith Clawthorne from the animated series The Owl House was confirmed as asexual by her voice actor, Cissy Jones, on an Instagram live.

+In 2025, the character Viktor from the animated series Arcane was confirmed by creator Christian Linke to be asexual, however, some fans believe this is problematic due to the stereotype that disabled people cannot engage in sex.